Ear wax build up

 How ear wax build up can cause tinnitus

 Some people experience tinnitus if they have a build up of ear wax.
 This often happens if the wax causes a temporary hearing loss.
 Once the ear wax is removed, these symptoms will usually go away.

 If you are concerned about tinnitus, it’s best to contact your GP.

-What to do if you need ear wax removing during the coronavirus outbreak
+What to do if you need ear wax removal

 If you think you have a build-up of ear wax, you can contact your GP to see if they are able to help you.

 However, not all GP practices remove ear wax, and some may have paused this service due to the coronavirus outbreak.

 We’ve heard from lots of people who usually go to their GP for this service but have been told it’s no longer available on the NHS.

 One reason for this could be that the coronavirus pandemic led to a number of face-to-face appointments and services being paused.
 Although services are now resuming, we’ve been told that some people are now facing long waiting lists.